 Adidas’ home kit for Hungary resembles Spain’s, but is inspired by the River Danube which flows through the country.
 The shades of red have been applied with a spray-paint effect to mimic the river’s waves and give the sense of floating.
 Green detailing at the collar is a nod to the national flag.

-Puma’s home kits have not yet been revealed, though some of its away designs have.
-Perhaps the most striking of these is Italy’s, which seeks to celebrate the country’s culture of art and is inspired by the Renaissance.
+Puma’s home kit for Italy seeks to celebrate the country’s culture of art and is inspired by the Renaissance.
 The shirt features a detailed backing pattern with Italian flourishes.